 For those going “what’s that?”, the CELTA is a Cambridge qualification for teaching English as a second language to adults.
-It’s a well-known and recognised certificate in the ESL world, and I figured it would be a productive use of my time just now.
-I looked at some ESL jobs abroad back in the autumn, but more and more seem to be asking for a CELTA than used to (even jobs teaching children!), so although I’ve said a million times that I don’t want to be a teacher forever, having this certificate will give me more options for working abroad in future, especially now that bloody Brexit has made it a hundred times harder to go work in Europe now – I’m hoping have such a qualification will stand me in better stead, and make getting work visas a little easier, if I choose to do that later down the line.
+It’s a well-recognised ESL certificate and I figured it would be a productive use of my time just now.
+I looked at some ESL jobs abroad back in the autumn, but more and more seem to be asking for a CELTA than before (even jobs teaching children!).
+Although I don’t want to be a teacher forever, having this certificate will give me more options for working abroad in future.
+Especially now that bloody Brexit has made it much harder to work in Europe.
+I’m hoping having this qualification will stand me in better stead and make getting work visas a little easier.
 It takes 3 months to do part time, and I’m only a few weeks away from finishing – thank god, because it’s very time-consuming!

 But fuck me, lockdown sucks.
 I think I’m actually finding this one harder than the first.
 Yes, I’m busier and have plenty of stuff to fill my time.
 But it’s so bloody tedious, doing the same stuff on repeat every damn day.
 At least the first time, when I was furloughed, even though I had limited options being stuck at home, I could find some variation in my days with all those free hours.
 But this is just work-study-eat-walk-sleep on repeat, day after day.
 I can’t even really tell you what my plans and hopes are for 2021, because I have no clue when or what I’ll be able to do.
 Anything outside that cycle seems impossible right now.

-I think where last year, I felt sad and lonely and scared, and was therefore trying to work on my mental health, and write message of optimism and encouragement…. this time I’m fucking bored and fed up and frustrated and endlessly irritated.
-Sometimes words of positivity are great…. but sometimes you always just want someone to say you know what?
+I think last year I felt sad and lonely and scared, and was therefore trying to work on my mental health, and write message of optimism and encouragement.
+This time I’m fucking bored and fed up and frustrated and endlessly irritated.
+Sometimes words of positivity are great…. but sometimes you just want someone to say you know what?
 This fucking sucks.
 Sometimes you need to vent and rage and let some of that frustration out.
 Because we’re definitely all feeling it.